SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_2.md

 > A database model is a way to represent structure in data that relates to the real world.
 A database schema defines the blueprint of what the database is made of, like what fields, their types etc.
 > These terms are related in design

+The more accurate/better answer after the exercise class:

+Database models explain how the entities would be related to each other.
+The schema would be an implementation of the model.
+There are different database models like relational, object oriented, graph & XML.
+The model is therefore conceptual.
+The schema is representational.
+No-SQL would also be a database model.

 ## 3. Explain the 3-Level-Schema-Architecture!